What does the acronym ‘LGBT’ stand for?

 The Psychological Impact of LGBT Discrimination

-LGBT people face considerable levels of stigmatization, discrimination and harassment in their daily lives.
-The majorities of LGBT people learn to cope with this, particularly when they have the support of family and friends, and participate with LGBT organizations and social networks.
-However, a significant number of LGBT people, most particularly younger LGBT people, had to cope with stigmatization, discrimination and harassment without support.
+LGBT people face multiple levels of stigmatisation, discrimination, and harassment in their daily lives.
+The majorities of LGBT people learn to cope with this, particularly when they have the support of family and friends and participate with LGBT organisations and social networks.
+However, a significant number of LGBT people, most particularly younger LGBT people, had to cope with stigmatisation, discrimination, and harassment without support.
 Many also faced additional stress from experiences such as very high levels of homophobic bullying in schools and physical and verbal attacks.

-Experiences that could negatively impact mental health of a LGBTI person:
+Experiences that could negatively impact the mental health of an LGBTI person:

 - Hostility from or rejection by loved ones or religious groups

-- Bullying at school, harassment by neighbors, danger of violence in public places
+- Bullying at school, harassment by neighbours, the danger of violence in public places

 - Prejudice/embarrassed response from professionals